Chanpisal/English-Grammar-Proficiency-Quiz-Application/README.md

 2. **Sign-Up Page**: For new user registration.
 3. **Login Page**: Secure access for registered users.
 4. **Quiz Page**: Displays random grammar questions with multiple-choice answers.
-5. **Results Page**: Provides feedback on incorrect answers and overall performance.
+5. **Results Page**: Provides feedback on incorrect answers, overall performance, and the link to access the website.
 6. **Settings Page (Optional)**: Adjust sound and difficulty settings.
 7. **Admin Dashboard (Optional)**: Manage content and user settings.